novakov-alexey-zz/old-novakov-alexey.github.io/content/ann-in-scala-2/index.md

 val model = ann.train(xTrain, yTrain, epochs = 100)
 ```

-Then we split `x` and `y` data into two 80% and 20% parts for training and testing accordingly.
+We split `x` and `y` data into 80% and 20% parts for training and testing accordingly.
-And finally execute the training for 100 `epochs`.
+Finally, we execute the training for 100 `epochs`.

 ```bash
 sbt:ann> run